 TRESPASS FEE HUNT $2000

-Deer draw deadline is March 15 and antelope is June 1.
-If you don’t draw make sure you get a preference point to draw for the following year.
-2019 prices will increase to $2,500.
+Deer draw deadline is March 15 and we recommend purchasing a deer point during the application process to increase your odds.
+Antelope draw deadline is about June 1.
+If you don’t draw make sure you purchase a preference point to draw for the following year either with your application or between July and September.
 Hunt WDUN534.

 $3000 TEXAS WHITETAIL HUNT

-This ranch owner only allows a very select number of hunters each year to hunt his ranch, run by him, mainly for enjoyment and to manage a healthy deer herd.
+This ranch owner only allows a very select number of hunters each year to hunt his ranch.
 Fantastic accommodations coupled with Black Angus steaks grilling over the mesquite fire at the end of the day along with a cold beer or a glass of fine wine.
 It just doesn’t get any better.